semgrep/semgrep-docs/docs/contributing/philosophy.md

 Rules shouldn’t have the capability to run arbitrary code on your system, only to act as a function that produces a deterministic output message.

 1. **Single-file analysis**<br/>
-To stay fast and limit complexity, Semgrep OSS draws a line at crossing file boundaries during analysis.
+To stay fast and limit complexity, Semgrep CE draws a line at crossing file boundaries during analysis.
 It loses the ability to detect certain complex cross-function (interprocedural) issues, but that’s an explicit tradeoff it makes.<br/><br/>
-Semgrep OSS's goal is to catch what a senior engineer would catch in code review: Semgrep isn’t designed to find a crazy issue that’s 300 calls from start to finish and evaded the team for 20 years.
+Semgrep CE's goal is to catch what a senior engineer would catch in code review: Semgrep isn’t designed to find a crazy issue that’s 300 calls from start to finish and evaded the team for 20 years.
 Instead, it’s designed for enforcing best-practices and automating the code review tasks that an excellent senior engineer would be capable of.
 For a discussion of why expressive creativity is better than a powerful engine, [see this excellent blog post by Devdatta Akhawe](https://devd.me/log/posts/static-analysis/).<br/><br/>
 As a corollary: if you design your codebase so that code in a file is safe today, it's still safe after a colleague makes a change twenty function calls away in another file.

 1. **Designed to run while code is being written**<br/>